raindropio/help/docs/using/backups/index.md

 </details>

 ## Limitations
-- You can store up to 30 last backups on your account.
-Whenever a new backup is created, the oldest backup automatically gets deleted
+- Your account can store up to 30 recent backups.
+When a new backup is created, the oldest one is automatically deleted.
-- At the moment backup file contains: Collections, Links, Tags & Highlights.
-Uploaded files not included
+- Currently, backup files include: Collections, Links, Tags, and Highlights.
+- Uploaded files are not included in backups.
+- Collection icons are not included in backups.